bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/not_a_constructor.md

-TypeError: “x” is not a constructor
+TypeError: "x” is not a constructor
 ===================================

-The JavaScript exception “is not a constructor” occurs when there was an attempt to use an object or a variable as a constructor, but that object or variable is not a constructor.
+The JavaScript exception "is not a constructor” occurs when there was an attempt to use an object or a variable as a constructor, but that object or variable is not a constructor.

 Message
 -------